-5.1.3 Are any providers in your state/territory that fall under this CCDF category exempt from licensing (98.40(2)(i) through (iv))?
-If so, describe exemptions based on length of day, threshold on the number of children in care, or any other factors applicable to the exemption.
+5.1.3 Check and describe any CCDF providers in your state/territory who are exempt from licensing (98.40(2)(i) through (iv))?
+Describe exemptions based on length of day, threshold on the number of children in care, ages of children in care or any other factors applicable to the exemption

-⊠Center-based child care.
+Center-based child care.

 If checked, describe the exemptions.